Skip to content

 AdGuard is the most thorough ad blocker available for Android.
 It uses HTTPS filtering to catch ads that DNS-only blockers miss, including video pre-rolls and in-app banner ads.

 In our testing on a Pixel 8 Pro, AdGuard blocked ads in Chrome, Samsung Internet, YouTube (via its built-in filter), and even inside apps like games and news readers.
-Battery impact was moderate: about 3-4% extra drain over a full day compared to no ad blocker.
+Battery impact was moderate: a small amount of extra drain over a full day compared to no ad blocker.

 Price: Free with limited features, $2.49/month or $24.99/year for premium